 In most cases, you can return for a follow-up appointment for a permanent filling or crown without difficulty or complications.
 But if you are experiencing significant discomfort, it might signify an infection.
 Please contact the dental office as soon as possible to address any concerns following the root canal.
 If your temporary crown breaks or comes loose, you should reach out immediately.

-Check out what others are saying about our dental services on Yelp: Root Canal Treatment in Grand Blanc, MI.
+Check out what others are saying about our dental services on Google: Root Canal Treatment in Grand Blanc, MI.

 A root canal is a form of surgery that is performed under either local or general anesthesia.
 Therefore, you need to follow your dentist’s orders after the procedure.
 That includes proper cleaning, how to reduce the swelling and even the foods you eat.
 The last thing you want is to irritate the area and then…